holotrash/mvsb/README.md

-# mvsb - MIDI Video Sequencer of Benni
+# mvsb - MIDI Video Sequencer Bullshit

 mvsb is a video sequencer intended to enable the live playback of video tracks in synchronization with a hardware or software